neringabickmore/moneypot/README.md

 6. Additional coins should be displayed at **level 2 and level 3** to add difficulty.
 7. Coin should add it's value to the total sum amount when clicked on.
 8. Total sum amount should be displayed and it should increase it's value every time a coin button is clicked on.
-9. Games console should have six stars displayed, which are highlighted when correct sum is achieved.
-Stars are reset at each level.
+9. Games console should have six stars displayed, which are highlighted in yellow when correct sum is achieved.
+Stars colour should reset back to white at each level.
 10. With each correct sum a pop up *Congrats* message display appears.
 The display should have a button to take the user to the next task.
 11. At each incorrect sum a pop up *Try again* message display appears.
 The display should have a button to restart the same task and will trigger the sum reset to 0.
 The user will not lose the stars they have already won.
+12. At each correct completion of the 6 task, *Next level* message display appears.
+The display should have a button to take the user to the next level task one, trigger the sum reset to 0, all stars reset to white colour and an additional coin is displayed.

 ### Design Choices ###